mapping-elections/site/_maps/meae.congressional.congress18.oh.county.md

 unit.
 The map reports the vote counts for both counties in Sandusky county.

+Following the 1820 Census, Ohio gained eight seats in the House of Representatives.

 Ohio used a district system for electing members to Congress.
-Ohio was apportioned eight more seats in the House of Representatives.

 ::: {.results-table}
 <table>